wayfair-incubator/aux-eng-playbook/src/docs/running/roles.md

 # Auxiliary Engineering Roles

-On a project there will generally be two auxiliary engineers working with the host team.
+On a project there will ideally be two auxiliary engineers working with the host team.

 ## Project Engineer